alpa-projects/alpa/osdi22_artifact/README.md

 This outputs `e2e_gpt.pdf`, or Figure 8 (a) in the paper.

-You can run `ray rsync-down artifact-cluster.yaml "~/efs/alpa/osdi22_artifact/*.pdf" .` **on your local machine** to copy the figures to your local machine for inspection.
+You can run `ray rsync-down artifact-cluster.yaml "~/efs/alpa/osdi22_artifact/*.pdf" .` **on your local machine** to copy the figures to your local machine for review.

 ### MoE (30 mins)
 ```bash